 A successful business process is a hybrid solution enabled by the right technology and performed by skilled and talented people.
-In total, the business process is designed to ensure a smooth flow of inputs and outputs via multiple touchpoints and decision points among the workers and supervisors, customers, and other enterprise and external systems.
+In total, the appropriate business process design ensures a smooth flow of inputs and outputs via multiple touchpoints and decision points among the workers and supervisors, customers, and other enterprise and external systems.

-Traditionally, the technology implementation approach consisted of dividing the associated work processes and activities into small tasks with clearly defined responsibilities and standards of acceptable performance based on low levels of employee skill and motivation.
-Management roles were highly specialized, and authority reinforced through sharp status hierarchies.
+Traditionally, the technology implementation approach consisted of dividing the associated work processes and activities into small tasks with clearly defined responsibilities and acceptable performance standards based on low levels of employee skill and motivation.
+These frameworks consisted of highly specialized management roles and authority reinforced through sharp status hierarchies.

 Piecemeal technology-aided process improvement has been an accepted convention over the years.
 However, experience shows that unassociated or loosely coupled work activity fixes typically present more problems than benefits.
-A top characteristic of a successful change program is total stakeholders’ acceptance with buy-in on the goals and projected value realization to the business, customers, and workers.
-It is challenging to articulate change themes for a multiple of individual process changes with clarity and conviction.
+A top characteristic of a successful change program is total stakeholders’ acceptance of the goals and projected value realization to the business, customers, and workers.
+It is challenging to articulate change themes for multiple individual process changes with clarity and conviction.
 To improve results, organizations need to approach process redesign programs holistically.

-Today, the successful introduction of technology starts with an understanding of the existing culture and personality, organizational structure and ‘To-be’ processing design requirements, as well as stakeholder needs and expectations.
-Underlying this new mindset approach is a change in fundamental beliefs about management’s role from one of ‘power and control’ to ‘trust and cooperation’ and an objective for a total motivated workplace.
+Today, the successful introduction of technology starts with an understanding of the existing culture and personality, organizational structure, and ‘To-be’ processing design requirements and stakeholder needs and expectations.
+Underlying this new mindset approach is a change in fundamental beliefs about management’s role from ‘power and control’ to ‘trust and cooperation’ and an objective for a real motivated workplace.

-The rise of dynamic workplace process automation has the potential to improve productivity and augment the work of the workforce immeasurably.
+The rise of dynamic workplace process automation can improve productivity and augment the workforce’s work immeasurably.
 Process automation can help streamline and remove the burden of repetitive work activities and enable employees to focus primarily on solving more complex problems while reducing the risk of error and improving overall quality while allowing focus on value-added responsibilities.

 “The bottom line is, when people are crystal clear about the most important priorities of the organization and team they work with and prioritized their work around those top priorities, not only are they many times more productive, they discover they have the time they need to have a whole life.”